RayBenefield/transmutation/worklog.md

 # Work Log

+## #42

+Spent a bit of time exploring some more conventions for improving the repo's contribution workflow.
+I want to add JS inspect for checking for duplicate code and also add commit guidelines in general.
+I honestly have no idea how I'm going to enforce **DEX** development at all, but I don't think I'll get any contributions any time soon, so I'll think on that.
+I want to eventually move **Transmutation** into being one of the first projects managed by a **DEX** platform because I would like to see **Transmutation** compensate people for contributing to the project because I believe it could be as powerful as **RxJS**, but more approachable.
+I want to compensate for **DEX** sessions done.
+But really I need a **DEX** platform to really push that forward.
+We'll see though, lots to consider.
+The biggest problem right now doing it manually without a platform is the numbering system, since work will be done asynchronously and also logs are checked into the repo instead of managed by a platform.
+So I need to make sure I figure that out in the future.
+For now...
+I'll just do everything manually myself.
+Oh and I need to figure out Changelog generation as well on top of commit standards.
+Lots to do to improve this repo and get a good handle on open source standardization moving forward which will be useful for other projects I work on.

 ## #30, #31, #32, #33, #34, #35, #36, #37, #38, #39, #40, #41

 Soooo...
 I just spent 12 damn sessions setting up Travis CI to work as I want it